Here is a break down of the five month program:

 Don’t forget to let your family and friends know that they can see you online weekly by watching our church services and SMBS special events.
 The Living Stream Church website is: www.lscjax.org

 Orientation is mandatory for all enrolled students.
 The purpose of orientation is to thoroughly familiarize the students with the program, our policies, schedules, extracurricular activities, special events and staff.
-Orientation will be held Sunday, January 5, 2020 at 5:00pm.
-Duration: 3 hours.
+Orientation time and date is located on the admissions tab.
+Duration: 2 hours.